Harwedon History, Family Crest & Coats of Arms

 Early History of the Harwedon family

-Another 197 words (14 lines of text) covering the years 1206, 1574, 1662 and 1735 are included under the topic Early Harwedon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harwedon research.
+Another 99 words (7 lines of text) covering the years 1206, 1574, 1662, 1735, 1662 and 1686 are included under the topic Early Harwedon History in all our PDF Extended History products and printed products wherever possible.

 Harwedon Spelling Variations